Designation: Associate Professor & Chairman

 Phone: Off: 0092-5811-960010; Ext.
 226

 Dr. Asad Ullah is a faculty member in the department of Mathematics at Karakoram International University Gilgit (KIU) since 2006.
 He is currently serving as Head of the department of Mathematics.
 He obtained his Masters Degree in Mathematics from KIU with distinction (Gold medal) and Doctors Degree from University of Science and Technology Beijing (USTB).
 He has been awarded 'Certificate of excellence' from USTB in recognition of his contribution to the research field.
 Dr. Asad is the founding Editor-in-Chief of Journal of Mountain Area Research (Official multidisciplinary publication of Karakoram International University) and reviewer of several reputed international journals.
 Dr. Asad Ullah has been actively participating in arranging national/international conferences and seminars, and also presenting at several national/international conferences and seminars as invited/Keynote speaker.
-Download Curriculum Vitae

 For further details, visit: